-- 2.3 Buckingham is the closest town around 4 miles to the north, Winslow is around 4.5 miles to the east and Bicester is 7 miles to the west of the village.
-From Aylesbury, Steeple Claydon is around 9.5 miles to the north-west.
-The village has a distinctive church steeple, and has developed over the last 100 years or more.
-The settlement is connected to surrounding routes and A roads and has a disused railway line running east to west, south of the village. - 2.4 The East-West Rail project (providing services Oxford-Bicester-Bletchley-Milton-Keynes-Bedford) will reuse that line and is due to be operational early in the next decade, with a new station at Winslow.
-The HS2 national rail project will also pass along the western boundary of the Parish with Calvert and includes the provision of a major Infrastructure Maintenance Depot at the junction of the two projects to the north of Shepherd's Furze Farm. - 2.5 The Landscape Character Assessment (2008) identifies the landscape as predominately made up of a cohesive agricultural landscape with attractive historic settlements and the ground rising up towards the village of Steeple Claydon and falling away to the south.
+- 2.4 The East-West Rail project (providing services Oxford-Bicester-Bletchley-Milton-Keynes-Bedford) will reuse that line and is due to be operational early in the next decade, with a new station at Winslow.
+The HS2 national rail project will also pass along the western boundary of the Parish with Calvert and includes the provision of a major Infrastructure Maintenance Depot at the junction of the two projects to the north of Shepherd's Furze Farm. - 2.5 The Landscape Character Assessment (AVDC, 2008) identifies the landscape as predominately made up of a cohesive agricultural landscape with attractive historic settlements and the ground rising up towards the village of Steeple Claydon and falling away to the south.
 The 'Claydon Bowl' Landscape Character Area (7.3) to the south of the village is described as visually rich with historic settlements of Middle Claydon and Claydon Park to the south of Steeple Claydon.
 To the north the ground falls away and the Padbury Brook runs north-west of the village, part of the 'Twyford Vale' Landscape Character Area (5.4).
 This character analysis was validated by AVDC as part of its evidence base for the forthcoming Vale of Aylesbury Local Plan. - 2.6 The parish has a high level of risk associated with surface water flooding, particularly on the main roads surrounding the village, and further widespread areas with a medium risk of surface water flooding.
 Furthermore, the north and west of the village has been designated by the Environment Agency as Flood Zone 3. - 2.7 There is no Conservation Area in the Parish but there are 24 listed buildings, most of which are within the village.
-All the listed buildings are Grade II listed, with the exception of the Church of St. Michael which is Grade II.
+All the listed buildings are Grade II listed, with the exception of the Church of St. Michael which is Grade II\.

-Figure 4 - Listed buildings within the village
+Figure 5 - Listed buildings within the village

-- 2.8 There is a wide network of footpaths running through and connecting the village to the wider countryside.
+2.8 There is a wide network of footpaths running through and connecting the village to the wider countryside.
 To the north there are three footpaths linking Steeple Claydon with Hillesden, Padbury and the surrounding countryside.
 To the west a footpath connects the village with Twyford.
 To the east and south there are four further footpaths running to the south of the village connecting the village to Calvert, Middle Claydon and Claydon House.
 Some of these will be severed by the planned HS2 and E-W Rail projects and there are further plans for the footpaths to be consolidated into one crossing over a footbridge across the marshalling yard.
-There is an area designated Site of Specific Scientific Interest (Sheephouse Wood) just outside of the southern boundary of the Parish. - 2.9 Steeple Claydon has a one-form entry (1FE) primary school i.e. there is one form per year group.
+There is an area designated Site of Specific Scientific Interest (Sheephouse Wood) just outside of the southern boundary of the Parish.

+- 2.9 Steeple Claydon has a one-form entry (1FE) primary school i.e. there is one form per year group.
 The school is located in close proximity to the recreation ground and has its own playing fields.
 The nearest provision of secondary schools is at Winslow and Buckingham. - 2.10 Development of the village over the last couple of decades has been minimal, with most of the village's growth and development happening during the 1970s and '80s.
 However, a relatively large housing scheme was approved off North End Road in 2016.